filipealmeida/probespawner/README.md

 qlaststartdt | Same as qlaststart in ISO8601, e.g.: “2014-11-22T12:13:03.991+05:00”
 qenddt | Same as qend in ISO8601, e.g.: “2014-11-22T12:13:03.991+05:00”
-qelapsed | Elapsed time in milliseconds from start of execution until resultset traversal and insert in the outputs *anyother* | If you specify in your input queries any other field you can get it as a parameter on your query, see the example below for “CoolProbeInput”
+qelapsed | Elapsed time in milliseconds from start of execution until resultset traversal and insert in the outputs *anyother* | If you specify in your input queries any other field you can get it as a parameter on your query, e.g.: { “statement“: “select ?“, “parameter“: [“$cycle.myparameter“], “myparameter“: “testparameter“ }

 ### JMX input specific parameters
 Field | Description